castai/docs/docs/guides/agent-monitoring.md

 ---
-description: Tips on how to setup monitoring and alerting for CAST AI agent
+description: Tips on how to set up monitoring and alerting for the CAST AI agent
 ---

 # CAST AI agent health monitoring

-CAST AI agent deployed inside customer's cluster is a critical part of the solution, hence monitoring its status is vital.
-This document outlines recommended techniques for monitoring and understanding the health of the agent.
+The CAST AI agent deployed inside customer's cluster is a critical part of the solution, hence monitoring its status is vital.
+This document outlines the recommended techniques for monitoring and understanding the health of this agent.

 ## Agent logs

-To quickly assess the state of the agent use standard `kubectl` command to access agent container logs:
+To quickly assess the state of the agent, use the standard `kubectl` command to access the agent container logs:

 ```sh
 kubectl logs -n castai-agent -l app.kubernetes.io/name=castai-agent -c agent
 ```

-Expected outcome if the agent operations are healthy:
+The expected outcome if the agent operations are healthy is as follows:

 ```txt
 time="2021-12-02T09:19:42Z" level=info msg="delta with items[#] sent, response_code=204"